Pompeo says Trump to act on Chinese students | Malay Mail

-WASHINGTON, May 29 — The United States will take action to prevent alleged espionage by Chinese students, Secretary of State Mike Pompeo said yesterday, ahead of an expected announcement by President Donald Trump.
+WASHINGTON, May 29 — The United States will take action to prevent alleged espionage by Chinese students, Secretary of State Mike Pompeo said ahead of an expected announcement by President Donald Trump today.

 “We know we have this challenge.
 President Trump, I am confident, is going to take that on,” Pompeo told Fox News, while declining to say if action would be announced today.